Last updated on August 4th, 2023 at 11:34 pm

 When I say stretching, I don’t mean a full-on yoga session.
 You usually need your eyes for that but stretching exercises doesn’t mean you need a yoga mat on the floor.

 It can be sitting at your desk or even lying down.
 Real Simple wrote an article about a few exercises you can do while lying in bed.

-A lot of the LASIK process is about sitting or lying down.
-You have to sit and wait for the doctor pre-surgery, lie down during LASIK and then continue to lie down after you get home.
+A lot of the LASIK process is sitting or lying down.
+You have to sit and wait for the doctor pre-surgery, lie down during LASIK, and then continue to lie down after you get home.